naamancurtis/confluent-schema-registry-rs/readme.md

 although I will try _(and am open to contributions)_ to build this out to include more functionality.
 It is also very much a WIP.

+At this point in time, only single level Avro Schemas are supported.
+Although the basic framework and structures exist to make building out the rest not too complicated.

 For a more feature complete crate, check out [Schema Registry Converter](https://github.com/gklijs/schema_registry_converter).

 The primary difference between these two crates is that this one was designed to